 Ryden explained to me that there was a few hours of practice that took place before the show, a rehearsal event to make sure everyone was prepared for the real thing.
 By the time they got back to the venue around 6pm things got very hectic.

-As Ryden put it “There were designers making last minute alterations, models putting on makeup and practicing their walks, dance and music scenes cycling in and out, security guards at the door, and teachers trying to navigate the crowd.”
+As Ryden put it, “There were designers making last minute alterations, models putting on makeup and practicing their walks, dance and music scenes cycling in and out, security guards at the door, and teachers trying to navigate the crowd.”

 For the people in the stands what seemed like a smooth operation was really a hectic race to be prepared for the show.
 “That’s part of what makes it so fun,” Ryden said, “the rush to get everything done before having to perform.”